AndnickProger/Sorting/README.md

 # Sorting
 Bubble sort, selection sort, insertion sort, merge sort, and quick sort.
+Both iterators and array indexes are used.